American Express Foundation

 The American Express Foundation identifies potential grantees through strategic alignment with their three core priorities.
 Specific strategies include:

-Geographic Alignment: The Foundation prioritizes organizations in locations where American Express operates.
+Geographic Alignment: The Foundation prioritises organisations in locations where American Express operates.
 In the U.S., this includes South Florida, Greater Phoenix, New York City, Salt Lake City, and Washington DC.
-Internationally, they support organizations in Argentina, Australia, Canada, China, France, Germany, Hong Kong, India, Italy, Japan, Mexico, Netherlands, Puerto Rico, Singapore, Spain, Taiwan, and the United Kingdom.
+Internationally, they support organisations in Argentina, Australia, Canada, China, France, Germany, Hong Kong, India, Italy, Japan, Mexico, Netherlands, Puerto Rico, Singapore, Spain, Taiwan, and the United Kingdom.

-Program-Specific Opportunities: Organizations working in historic preservation, small business support, youth workforce development, climate resilience, or nonprofit leadership development are more likely to align with Foundation priorities.
+Programme-Specific Opportunities: Organisations working in historic preservation, small business support, youth workforce development, climate resilience, or nonprofit leadership development are more likely to align with Foundation priorities.
 Recent partnerships include the National Trust for Historic Preservation (Backing Historic Small Restaurants), Main Street America (Backing Small Businesses), and Common Purpose (Leadership Academy).

 Leadership Academy Participation: Nonprofit leaders can build connection with the Foundation by applying to and participating in the American Express Leadership Academy, which is a publicly available opportunity through Common Purpose.